Corporate IKIGAI

 -

-Define and review your definitions of success.
-Are they truly yours?
+Define your definitions of success.

 Sources